BakerJr1904/BakerJr1904/README.md

 <img width="288" alt="Octocat" src="https://user-images.githubusercontent.com/65743503/154575998-e8e2113b-972c-45df-9d22-0a4defa47b57.png">

+The  online data scientist courses I have been taking are focused on technical and professional skills hiring managers need most.
+I attend live, online lectures led by experienced data scientists who have trained me on industry-current tools and techniques for the data science field, including best practices in the Python ecosystem.
+I've also learned to analyze a variety of types of data, built reproducible data analytics and data-powered systems, and understand how to communicate and build on my insights.
+Plus, I've gained fundamental computer science skills and have had chance to build and contribute to real products with a team of students like me.<br>

 What I have been doing:<br>
 Data Wrangling and Storytelling, Statistical Analysis, Test Experiments, and Linear Algebra.
 Linear Models, Model Comparison, Applied Modeling, Data Visualization.